British United Airways: Reorganisation

-Alan Bristow, the founder of Bristow Helicopters, succeeded Stuart-Shaw as BUA MD in December 1967 following the latter's decision to relinquish the chief executive role only two years after his appointment.Aeroplane – British United's expanding universe, Vol. 116, No. 2965, p.
-6, Temple Press, London, 14 August 1968 By the time Bristow took over, BUA was losing money.
+Alan Bristow, the founder of Bristow Helicopters, succeeded Stuart-Shaw as BUA MD in December 1967 following the latter's decision to relinquish the chief executive role only two years after his appointment.
+By the time Bristow took over, BUA was losing money.

-BUA had recorded its first-ever loss in 1965, mainly as a result of the high depreciation charges its newly acquired jet fleet incurred and substantial losses the ex-BOAC South American routes generated.High Risk: The Politics of the Air, p.
-197 Over the following two years, the airline's financial situation rapidly deteriorated.
+BUA had recorded its first-ever loss in 1965, mainly as a result of the high depreciation charges its newly acquired jet fleet incurred and substantial losses the ex-BOAC South American routes generated.
+Over the following two years, the airline's financial situation rapidly deteriorated.
 In 1966, the loss amounted to £250,000.
 The following year it almost doubled.
 Preliminary loss projections released during summer 1967 had shown that a continuation of this trend would produce a negative result of more than £1 million in 1968 and an even higher deficit the year after.
 This scenario undermined the board's case for additional shareholder funds to finance the purchase of new long-haul jet equipment to replace the remaining Britannias and caused growing anxiety among shareholders, who threatened to withdraw their support unless there was a marked improvement in the airline's long-term prospects.